Yala National Park, Sri Lanka: The Complete Guide

 Most visitors combine Yala with Ella or Udawalawe National Park.

-Private car transfers cost more but save time.
+Private cars cost more but save time.
 Public buses reach Tissamaharama, the main base town, but travel takes longer.

 Where to Stay